The Gardner equation and acoustic solitary waves in plasmas: Acknowledgements

 \section{Acknowledgements}

 FV thanks North West University (Department of Mathematics, Mahikeng Campus) and his host C.\ P.\ Olivier, and South African National Space Agency (Hermanus Space Science Campus) and his host S.\ K.\ Maharaj for their kind and warm hospitality, during a stay where part of this work was discussed.
+We are grateful to the anonymous reviewers for their positive comments and valuable suggestions.